BASIC interpreter: Virtual machines

 Some BASIC interpreters were coded in the intermediate representation of a virtual machine to add a layer of abstraction and conciseness above native machine language.

 While virtual machines had been used in compile and go systems such as BASIC-PLUS, these were only for executing BASIC code, not parsing it.
 Tiny BASIC, in contrast, was designed to be implemented as a virtual machine that parsed and executed (interpreted) BASIC statements; in such an implementation, the Tiny BASIC interpreter is itself run on a virtual machine interpreter.
 The length of the whole interpreter program was only 120 virtual machine operations, consisting of 32 commands.
 Thus the choice of a virtual machine approach economized on memory space and implementation effort, although the BASIC programs run thereon were executed somewhat slowly.
 (See Tiny BASIC: Implementation in a virtual machine for an excerpt and sample commands.)
 While the design intent was for Tiny BASIC to use a virtual machine, not every implementation did so; those that did included Tiny BASIC Extended, 6800 Tiny BASIC, and NIBL.

-For its TI-99, Texas Instruments designed a virtual machine with a language called GPL, for "Graphic Programming Language".
+For its TI-99/4 and TI-99/4A computers, Texas Instruments designed a virtual machine with a language called GPL, for "Graphic Programming Language".
 (Although widely blamed for the slow performance of TI-BASIC, part of the problem was that the virtual machine was stored in graphics ROM, which had a slow 8-bit interface.)

 A misunderstanding of the Apple II ROMs led some to believe that Integer BASIC used a virtual machine, a custom assembler language contained in the Apple ROMs and known as SWEET16.
 SWEET16 is based on bytecodes that run within a simple 16-bit virtual machine, so memory could be addressed via indirect 16-bit pointers and 16-bit math functions calculated without the need to translate those to the underlying multi-instruction 8-bit 6502 code.
 However, SWEET16 was not used by the core BASIC code, although it was later used to implement several utilities, such as a line renumbering routine.